Yashwanth137/Resume-Parser/README.md

 # Resume-Parser
-The following code demonstrates a basic approach to extract relevant information from a resume and match it with a list of required skills.
+The following code demonstrates a basic approach to extracting relevant information from a resume and matching it with a list of required skills.
+This is one of the tasks, given to me by Bharat Intern.